Boundary criticality of the O(N) model in d = 3 critically revisited: Introduction.

 This paper is organized as follows.
 In section \ref{sec:set-up} we develop a field theoretic formalism to study the boundary critical behavior.
 Our treatment is essentially an expansion around the ordered boundary state combined with renormalization group.
 It is similar in spirit to the RG treatment of the non-linear $\sigma$-model strictly in $d = 2$; our progress on the boundary problem is enabled by the fact that some critical exponents for the normal universality class are known exactly.\cite{Bray_1977, Burkhardt_1987, Die94a, BD94} In section \ref{sec:RG} we derive the renormalization group equations, and section \ref{sec:pd} is devoted to an analysis of their consequences for the phase diagram.
+Section \ref{sec:MC} compares our results to existing Monte-Carlo data on the classical $O(N)$ model, particularly to the recent large scale studies that observe behavior consistent with the extra-ordinary-log phase in the large $\kappa$ region of the $N =2$ \cite{DengLog} and $N = 3$ \cite{Toldin} models.
 Section \ref{sec:N2} is devoted specifically to the case $N = 2$.
 Here we discuss both classical models in (bulk) $d = 3$ and quantum models in $D = 2+1$ (e.g. the Bose-Hubbard model).
 We comment on the role of vortices at the special transition.
 In particular, for the quantum model in the case when the boundary boson density $\rho$ is incommensurate, such that phase slips on the boundary are prohibited by translational symmetry, we are able to describe not only the extra-ordinary-log phase, but also the special fixed point separating it from the ordinary boundary universality class, see Fig.~\ref{fig:Inc}.
-Section \ref{sec:N3} is devoted to the case $N = 3$.
-Here we review recent numerical results on 2+1D quantum spin models and comment how these may be explained within scenario II in Fig.~\ref{fig:pdKc}, right.
+Section \ref{sec:N3} is devoted to quantum models with $N = 3$.
+Here we review recent numerical results on 2+1D quantum spin models and discuss their possible theoretical interpretation.
 Some concluding remarks are presented in section \ref{sec:disc}.